AlexLike/FlexStudio/README.md

 ## Project description

 _Flex Studio_ is a concept application streamlining the workflow of cartoon and webcomic artists.
 Instead of focusing on full-page layouts, artists develop one panel at a time, letting their imagination run free while hinting to the system how their drawings should be positioned at a wide range of aspect ratios.
-Our auto-paneling technology uses this information to export single-panel, print, and full-page versions of their work tailored to each platform, alleviating the need for intensive manual composition work and increasing the reach of their art
+Our auto-paneling technology uses this information to export single-panel, print, and full-page versions of their work tailored to each platform, alleviating the need for intensive manual composition work and increasing the reach of their art.

 ## Ideation & Evaluation